LyxiaW/ISMB/index.md

 ## Testimonials

 *My two sons have been attending ISM Bondi for a number of years now starting when they they were aged 4.
 They absolutely love their piano classes and have learnt so much in a short amount of time.
 They have attended both Group and Private lessons and continue to excel every week.
-The teachers are caring, encouraging and show pride in their students.
+The music teachers are caring, encouraging and show pride in their students.
 I would highly recommend to parents who are looking to place their children into piano classes*

 **– Kerrie Dedecke (Parent)**